-On August 24, 2020, we entered into an Asset Purchase Agreement, or the WBG Asset Purchase Agreement, to acquire inventory, fixed assets, and a customer list of Wildman Imprints.
+On August 24, 2020, we entered into an Asset Purchase Agreement (the "Wildman Imprints Asset Purchase Agreement"), to acquire inventory, fixed assets, and a customer list of Wildman Imprints.
 The acquisition closed on September 26, 2020.
 In connection with the asset acquisition, the customer list was purchased in part under the following earn-out payment terms.
-The required earn-out payments are equal to 15% of the Gross Profit (as defined by the WBG Asset Purchase Agreement) earned from the sale of product to the customer list for the first year following the date of the agreement and 30% for the second and third years following the date of the agreement.
-Earn-out payments are due within 30 days of the anniversary date of the agreement for the first year and within 30 days of each quarter for the second and third year following the date of the agreement.
+The required earn-out payments are equal to 15% of the Gross Profit (as defined by the Wildman Imprints Asset Purchase Agreement) earned from the sale of product to the customer list for the first year following the date of the agreement and 30% for the second and third years following the date of the agreement.
+Earn-out payments are due within 30 days of each quarter for the second and third year following the date of the agreement.
 Any additional Wildman Imprints accounts with a strong history that are purchased will have the same earn-out terms.
 Additional payments are due for certain referred accounts in the amount of 5% of sales for the first year following the referral date, 3% of sales for the second year following the referral date, and 1% of sales for the third year following the referral date.
-At June 30, 2023 and December 31, 2022, the current portion of the earn-out liability amounted to \$255,051 and \$742,874, respectively.
-The foregoing description of the WBG Asset Purchase Agreement is qualified in its entirety by reference to the full text of the WBG Asset Purchase Agreement, a copy of which is attached as Exhibit 10.1 to our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
+At September 30, 2023 and December 31, 2022, the current portion of the earn-out liability amounted to \$151,441 and \$742,874, respectively.

-In connection with the asset acquisition, we also had an amount due to the seller under a note in the amount of \$162,358 as of June 30, 2023 and December 31, 2022 for the inventory and property and equipment purchased.
-This amount accrues no interest, and is to be paid "as used" on a quarterly basis through the three-year earn-out period.
-The Company anticipates that the note will be paid in full in 2023, accordingly the note payable has been classified as current on the balance sheet as of June 30, 2023.
+In connection with the asset acquisition, we also had an amount due to the seller under a note in the amount of \$162,358 as of December 31, 2022 for the inventory and property and equipment purchased.
+This amount accrued no interest, and was to be paid "as used" on a quarterly basis through the three-year earn-out period.
+As of September 30, 2023, the note was forgiven in full.
 We expect no deficiencies in our ability to make the payments required under the asset purchase agreement.
 The aggregate purchase price was \$2,937,222, as follows:

 Inventory \$ 649,433

 Property and Equipment 34,099

 Intangible - Customer List 2,253,690

 Total \$ 2,937,222

 Consideration Paid:

 Cash 521,174

 Note Payable - Wildman 162,358

 Contingent Earn-Out Liability 2,253,690

-Total S 2,937,222
+Total \$ 2,937,222